 Rechecks are available at no charge Monday through Thursday, at our clinic in Kentwood, during our surgery hours and by appointment.
-If you have questions or concerns after our regular hours, please contact C-SNIP at the number on the back of your spay/neuter certificate.
+If you have questions or concerns after surgery please contact our clinic at 616-455-8220 Option 2.

 Since spay/neuter scars are difficult to detect once healed; a tattoo placed on the abdomen is a thin line that is a permanent indication that the surgery has been performed.
 This will prevent an unnecessary exploratory surgery in the future.
 The tattoo is not optional.

-If there are any questions or concerns directly related to the surgery during the recovery period, please call the office at (616) 455-8220 Option 2.
-For evenings and weekend recovery/incision advice ONLY call (616) 350-6966.
+If there are any questions or concerns directly related to the surgery during the recovery period, please call (616) 455-8220 #2 during normal office hours, Monday-Thursday from 8am-4pm.

 Read Your Paperwork Carefully